-In this era of change, both small and larger companies are starting to realise that they will not be able to survive if they continue to exploit existing business models without exploring new ones.
+In this era of change, both small and larger companies are starting to realize that they will not be able to survive if they continue to exploit existing business models without exploring new ones.
 As such, more and more of these companies are thinking about how to better structure their innovation exploration activities, often through an ideation management platform.
 Not only is continuous innovation necessary for survival, but also constant refinement and recalibration of existing business models.

 In this article we will explain what considerations we make when helping companies to structure their exploration activities and explain how an innovation management platform can help with that.
 In this case we will use the Qmarkets platform as an example, as we have achieved some very good results applying this tool.

 In the second part of this article we will share how we helped Barenbrug – a leading agriculture company based in the Netherlands – to implement an innovation program with the Qmarkets tool.

 But first, we will explain the difference between exploration and exploitation.

 Let’s start from the right-hand side of the picture, as this is the most common perspective for companies.

 Exploitation focuses on getting the most out of your existing earning model(s).
 You are making money with your current business and continuously optimizing the internal and external processes, ensuring you continue to deliver value to the customer; creating profit for your company by creating value for your customers.

 Exploration focuses on the discovery and development of new earning models, either through new products, services, business models and/or by entering new markets.
 This activity is characterized by high uncertainty, and the uncertainty increases with the newness of the development, or the distance from the current core.

 7 Success Factors for Innovation Exploration

 In our years of experience, we have noticed that for a structural approach to exploration to be successful, there are 7 key factors that must be considered.
 We will first elaborate on these 7 factors and then we will explain how an ideation platform such as Qmarkets can help in achieving this.